 Off the shelf hearing amplifiers for hunting are mass-produced, and ready to go out of the box.
 They tend to be less expensive and more cheaply made than custom devices.
 They are designed to fit everyone’s ears and provide general amplification across all frequencies.

 Custom amplifiers, on the other hand, are typically higher-end devices that include a large array of customizable features.
-One attractive advantage over an off the shelf option is that they are individually fitted to the user’s ear canals.
+The best part is that they are individually fitted to the user’s ear canals.
 Some models require you to visit a retail location to have silicone impressions made of your ears, while some models come with an impression kit that you do at home and then ship to the company.
 They then use your impressions to manufacture your custom hunting hearing amplifier.
 Because the device is fitted specifically to the shape of your ear canals, they’ll be more comfortable and you’ll be able to wear them longer with less irritation.

-Today’s hunting hearing enhancement devices include many features to improve the quality of amplification and technology to increase safety to your hearing health.
+Today’s hunter hearing enhancement devices include many features to improve the quality of amplification and technology to increase safety to your hearing health.
 Some of the features to look out for include:

-Feedback Suppression: Feedback in a hearing amplifier happens when sound escapes your ear canal and is redirected through the amplifier microphone and re-amplified; this can happen for a number of reasons, such as if the amplifier has a poor fit, if the ear seal is broken momentarily, earwax build-up, or a dislodged microphone.
-Quality hunting amplifiers include a digital feedback reducer that recognizes and attenuates feedback when it occurs.
+- Feedback Suppression: Feedback in a hearing amplifier happens when sound escapes your ear canal and is redirected through the amplifier microphone and re-amplified; this can happen if the amplifier has a poor fit, if the ear seal is broken momentarily, from earwax build-up, or a dislodged microphone.
+Quality hunter hearing amplifiers include a digital feedback reducer that recognizes and attenuates feedback when it occurs.

-Directionality: This feature is used to enhance the audio signal coming from the front of the microphone as opposed to the sides or rear, allowing the user to more accurately pinpoint and orientate sounds.
-This feature is especially useful for hunters trying to determine where deer or other game are located.
+- Directionality: This feature is used to enhance the audio signal coming from the front of the microphone as opposed to the sides or rear, which allows the user to more accurately pinpoint the sound, which is especially useful for hunters trying to determine where deer or other game are located.
 Many amplifiers also include an option to switch between directional or omnidirectional microphone settings.

-Noise Reduction: Arguably the most important feature in a quality hearing amplifier for hunting, noise reduction in general blocks or dampens background noises.
+- Noise Reduction: Arguably one of the most important features in a quality hearing amplifier for hunting, noise reduction in general blocks or dampens background noises.
 In hearing amplifiers designed for hunting, the noise reduction may include a SAC circuit, critical for instantly blocking out the harmful sounds of gunshots.
 Some models limit the output so that excessively loud sounds are always filtered out.

 Keep Your Ears Safe While You Hunt